How Do You Fundraise in a Crisis?

 How Did We Manage Donor Relationships Before COVID-19?

-During the COVID-19 pandemic, our relationships with donors have changed dramatically.
+During the COVID-19 pandemic, our relationships with donors changed dramatically.
 Those changes will drive the fundraising decisions we make well into the future.
 So it’s crucial to understand how different types of fundraising methods and segments have changed before we tackle how to adapt and even thrive in the future.
 Depending on your nonprofit’s size and fundraising model, you probably used one or several of these methods to accomplish your fundraising goals before the coronavirus (COVID-19) pandemic:

 Major Gift Fundraising